atomdax/Yotoken/doc/tor.md

-TOR SUPPORT IN yotoken
+TOR SUPPORT IN yotokens
 ===================

-It is possible to run yotoken as a Tor hidden service, and connect to such services.
+It is possible to run yotokens as a Tor hidden service, and connect to such services.

 The following directions assume you have a Tor proxy running on port 9050.
 Many distributions default to having a SOCKS proxy listening on port 9050, but others